LucaSidoti/ReadTheDocs-ROS2_Basics/source/session_1.rst

 **Question:** What are the essential elements of a publisher?

-3. Run the publisher node
+4. Run the publisher node

-Update the *setup.py* and *package.xml* files, then build the project and run the node.
+Update the *setup.py* file, then build the project and run the node.
 If you have any questions about these steps, please refer to the previous section or ask for assistance.

-4. Examine the system
+5. Examine the system

 Open a new terminal and explore various ROS2 Command Line Interface (CLI) tools to inspect the system.
 Additionally, use ``rqt_graph``  to visualize what is happening.